Full List of Disadvantages in Agriculture Drones

 In general, drones are depreciating assets but not investments.
 This means that the cheaper quadrocopter you have, the fewer features it includes.
 Good agriculture drones are expensive.

 For example, camera drones with a capable RGB camera cost at least £300.
 And their price will go up from there.
-These type of drones have a good onboard camera or allow to mount one (i.e., GoPro, Marshall or another POV camera for remote imaging applications).
+These type of drones have a good onboard camera or allow to mount one (for example, GoPro, Marshall or another POV camera for remote imaging applications).

 A sprayer drone with 15 litres of capacity will cost at least £1,000.
 Or more than £5,000 for brand-new DJI Agras MG-1.
 This octocopter designed for precision variable rate application of liquid pesticides, fertilisers, and herbicides.
 It can carry up to 10 kg of liquid payloads.